 b) Only one film per director is accepted.

-c) The right holders of the selected films will have to send a file/copy for the screening, as well as a dialogue list in English in .srt or .xml format with timecode to the Festival team until 13th of August, 2021.
+c) The right holders of the selected films will have to send a file/copy for the screening, as well as a dialogue list in English in .srt or .xml format with timecode to the Festival team until 15th of August, 2022.
 Failure to send these materials will cause the exclusion of the film from the selection.
-The directors have the chance to withdraw their films from the competition until this date.
-After 13th of August, 2021, they will not have this option.
+The directors have the chance to withdraw their films from the competition until 5th of August, 2022.
+After this date, they will not have this option.

 d) The Festival reserves the right to use the promotional materials submitted previously both during and after the Festival.
 The Festival also has the right to use short excerpt from the film if the film doesn’t have any trailer.